Creative2LLC/alpinejs-drag-drop/README.md

 ## Things to Change

-- Find and replace "PLUGIN" with the name of your plugin
+- Find and replace "alpine-dragdrop" with the name of your plugin
-- Find and replace "FILE" with the name of your compiled file
+- Find and replace "dragdrop" with the name of your compiled file
-- Find and replace "DESCRIPTION" with a description of your plugin
+- Find and replace "AlpineJS Plugin for easily adding drag and drop capabilities" with a description of your plugin
 - Uncomment "index.html" in the `.gitignore` file

 🚨 Make sure find and replace is case sensitive

 If you were creating a plugin called "Alpine JS CSV" you could do the following:

-- "PLUGIN" to "alpinejs-csv"
+- "alpine-dragdrop" to "alpinejs-csv"
-- "FILE" to "csv"
+- "dragdrop" to "csv"
-- "DESCRIPTION" to "Transform data into a CSV with Alpine JS 📈"
+- "AlpineJS Plugin for easily adding drag and drop capabilities" to "Transform data into a CSV with Alpine JS 📈"

 ---